System Design Interview Prep for Indian Engineers

 click_count: Number

-Caching strategy: Since reads outnumber writes 100:1, caching is critical.
-Place a Redis cache in front of the database:
+Caching strategy: Since reads outnumber writes 100:1, caching is absolutely worth it.
+Place a Redis cache in front of the database (our Redis caching practical guide covers the implementation details in depth):

 - On redirect request, check Redis first